 Check the Events page for activities at Freshwater Farms Reserve

 With assistance from the California State Coastal Conservancy and Western Rivers Conservancy, the Land Trust acquired the 77-acre McNamara Dairy in 2009.
 In 2012 the Land Trust created a restoration and management plan which provides guidance for the holistic management of the property, balancing agriculture and wildlife habitat, and planning for improvements of both.
 It sets protective buffers to promote watercourse and riparian health, while also ensuring for sustainable agricultural production.

 The 43-acre Martin Slough property encompasses productive bottomlands along an important fish-bearing tributary of Humboldt Bay near Eureka.
-The property was purchased by NRLT in 2011 with the goals of restoring riparian and wetlands habitats, improving fish access, reducing upstream flooding, and maintaining traditional agricultural production.
+The property was purchased by NRLT in 2011 with the goals of restoring riparian and wetlands habitats, improving fish access and habitat quality, reducing upstream flooding, and maintaining traditional agricultural production.
+These goals will be met through the implementation of the Martin Slough Enhancement Project, which is further explained in our Martin Slough Story below.
 Additionally, the land will be preserved and protected from uses that diminish its natural and agricultural values.
-Project objectives include the installation of a state-of-the-art replacement tidegate; the excavation of the historic Martin Slough stream channel; the reinforcement of a failing levee along Swain Slough; the construction of a 4-acre tidal pond complex; the improvement of agricultural infrastructure and productivity on around 35 acres of pastureland; the installation of riparian fencing; and the planting of native riparian and wetland plants in restored areas.
 Project Partners include the State Coastal Conservancy, the Natural Resource Conservation Service, the City of Eureka, the Redwood Community Action Agency, and the Eureka Municipal Golf Course.